Skip to main content

 For the conditions in which metoprolol is used as pharmacologic management, there are many lifestyle changes and diet modifications that should be undertaken simultaneously to improve long-term outcomes.
 For example, in the setting of heart failure patients should be educated on self-care (including monitoring their weight regularly), reduction of salt intake, and regular exercise.
 In the setting of hypertension, guidelines suggest that each kilogram of weight lost can reduce systolic blood pressure (SBP) by 1 mmHg, a heart-healthy diet can reduce SBP by 11 mmHg, cutting dietary sodium intake by 25% can reduce SBP by 5 mmHg, and following a structured exercise program of at least 150 minutes of aerobic activity each week can reduce SBP by 5 mmHg.

-Some foods have been demonstrated to be natural sources of beta-blockade, including fish, garlic, hawthorne berries, and certain vitamins and supplements (such as potassium).
+Some foods have been demonstrated to be natural sources of beta-blockade, including fish, garlic, hawthorn berries, and certain vitamins and supplements (such as potassium).
 As always, one should seek the medical advice of healthcare professionals before seeking natural alternatives to metoprolol tartrate.

 How to switch to a metoprolol alternative

 Before switching metoprolol to one of its alternatives, it is best to do so in conjunction with the medical advice of a healthcare professional.
 Reasons for alternatives to be considered suboptimal therapeutic options based on your unique situation may not be obvious, and it is important to have these alternatives evaluated carefully by a healthcare provider who knows the entirety of your medical history.
-In addition, abrupt discontinuation of long-term use of beta-blockers like metoprolol can cause withdrawal-like symptoms, resulting in rebound hypertension, tachycardia heart arrhythmias, or an angina attack.
-Therefore, beta-blockers must be slowly tapered off over the course of a week or longer, at which time alternative medications can then be added.
+In addition, abrupt discontinuation of long-term use of beta blockers like metoprolol can cause withdrawal-like symptoms, resulting in rebound hypertension, tachycardia heart arrhythmias, or an angina attack.
+Therefore, beta blockers must be slowly tapered off over the course of a week or longer, at which time alternative medications can then be added.
 Using a prescription discount card from SingleCare may help reduce the cost of metoprolol and its alternatives at participating pharmacies.

 Lea este artículo en español aquí.